Aqueduct Bridge (Potomac River): Demolition of Aqueduct Bridge

+Remnants

 The Aqueduct Bridge's Washington abutment and a remnant of the bridge's Virginia abutment still survive.
 Both are located a short distance west (upstream) of the Key Bridge.
 The southern arch of the Washington abutment shelters rowing shells belonging to members of the Potomac Boat Club.
 Between the abutments, the preserved pier remains in place near the river's Virginia shoreline.

+After the B&O's Georgetown Branch was abandoned in 1985, Water Street NW was extended west through the passageway to the Washington Canoe Club.
+The empty lot before the canoe club had previously been occupied by Dempsey's Canoe Livery.
+The rest of the Georgetown Branch right-of-way is now occupied by the Capital Crescent Trail.

 A coalition of Georgetown business groups and residents have joined with Georgetown University to advocate the construction of a gondola that would cross the river along the former path of the Aqueduct Bridge.
 Conceptual images show that a pole supporting the gondola's cables would rise from the bridge's remaining pier.